Flux-Activated Resonant Control of a Bosonic Quantum Memory

-To compare, we present the simulated flux sensitivies obtained using Eq.~\eqref{eq:symmetric_sensitivity} and Eq.~\ref{eq:asymmetric_sensitivity} in Fig.~\ref{fig:sfig_asymmetric}(b).
+We present the simulated flux sensitivies obtained using Eq.~\eqref{eq:symmetric_sensitivity} and Eq.~\eqref{eq:asymmetric_sensitivity} in Fig.~\ref{fig:sfig_asymmetric}(b).
 One can observe that more asymmetric transmons are less sensitive to the flux noise at the expense of a smaller frequency range.
 Therefore, for this particular device, we designed the SQUID to be asymmetric with a parameter $\gamma = 4.02$.
 The resulting frequency range is 5.894 - 7.634 GHz, as shown in Fig.~\ref{sfig:filtering}(a).

 It is worth mentioning that Eq.~\eqref{eq:sym_squid} and further analysis, strictly speaking, is only valid for the applied biasing DC current.
-In case of a AC flux drive, a more rigorous analysis~\cite{you_circuit_2019, lu_systematic_2025} must be applied to ensure an effective differential drive on the SQUID.
-This optimization can be further complicated by the use of an asymmetric SQUID. although it is outside of the scope of this work, we are actively exploring alternative strategies that can balance the robustness to flux noise with the effective suppression of the common mode drive for future works that require clean AC modulation of the qubit frequency.
+In case of an AC flux drive, a more rigorous analysis~\cite{you2019circuit, lu2025systematic} must be applied to ensure an effective differential drive on the SQUID.
+The use of an asymmetric SQUID makes this optimisation more complicated.
+Although it is outside of the scope of this work, we are actively exploring alternative strategies that can balance the robustness to flux noise with the effective suppression of the common mode drive for future works that require clean AC modulation of the qubit frequency.